-- Make it veggie by omitting the chicken and replacing with Quorn pieces.
+- Make it veggie by omitting the chicken and replacing it with Quorn pieces.

-- Up the heat by doubling the amount of chilli flakes.
+- Up the spice level by doubling the amount of chilli flakes.

-- Up the veggies by wilting in some spinach at the end of cooking or adding in some tinned sweetcorn.
+- Increase the veggies and add some baby spinach at the end of cooking.

-- You could use leftover roast chicken instead of the chicken breast pieces.
-Just stir the cooked chicken through the sauce for a few minutes before the end of cooking to warm it through.
+- Use leftover roast chicken instead of the chicken breast pieces.
+Stir the cooked chicken through the sauce for a few minutes before the end of cooking to warm it through.

 🧊 Suitable for freezing?

 Arrabbiata is a spicier version of traditional tomato pasta sauce ( sometimes known as marinara) and is flavoured with red pepper flakes and chilli flakes.

 Arrabbiata literally means 'angry' in Italian, and refers to the spiciness of the chilli and red pepper flakes.
-My kids actually refer to this dish as 'angry chicken'.
+My kids call the dish 'angry chicken'.

 Some more pasta recipes you might like;